Fastovich/IT3048C-project/README.md

 ## Class Diagram Description
 - `ParkSearchRequest`: a data class that represents the user's search criteria, like location and activity.
 - `ParkSearchResult`: represents the search results, including a list of parks that meet the user's search criteria.
-- `Park`: represents a single park and its properties, such as name, location, and activities offered.
 - `ParkDetails`: represents detailed information about a specific park, including its address, hours of operation, and list of available activities.
 - `SearchParkActivity`: An activity class that handles the user interface for searching for parks, including displaying the search form and presenting the search results.
 - `ParkListFragment`: A fragment class that displays a list of parks, including their names and locations.